 Advertisements

-The current market can be summarized through a striking comparison: the average relationship between housing sizes and car ownership equates to about 57 square meters of real estate for each vehicle sold—a marked improvement from 2020's rate of 70 square meters per vehicle
+The current market can be summarized through a striking comparison: the average relationship between housing sizes and car ownership equates to about 57 square meters of real estate for each vehicle sold—a marked improvement from 2020's rate of 70 square meters per vehicle.Yet,the automotive sector still struggles with the impact of rising oil prices,which contribute to diminished purchasing power among consumers.

 Leave a Comment